sunaina2863/symposium/README.md

 # Important

-This are the offical github repo of material science & Engineering society, IIT Delhi
+This are the offical github repo of Symposium (MSES), IIT Delhi

 Ensure proper server configuration, as react requires some defined configurations for routers